Serving

 Yes

 Unlike many, this hot & sour soup is made hot with pepper (black or white) rather than chilis.
 Pepper was widely used in China before the barbarians (that's us) brought chili peppers.
-The ingredient list is quite long, but it's really easy to make.
+Lots of ingredients, but easy to make.

 8